 This section deals with responsibilities which are common to all looked after children and the ICS processes that support these.

 The child's social worker, whether allocated or duty is responsible for placing the child in accommodation which is suitable to their needs.

-This must be based on an assessment of their specific individual needs through an ICS Core, or in urgent situations Initial Assessment.
+This must be based on an assessment of their specific individual needs through an ICS Core, or in urgent situations Brief Child and Family Assessment.
 All placements are located through Brokerage Section: the child's needs should be summarised in the Brokerage Referral Form.

 The implications of this are that the chosen placement must be able to meet the child's needs based both on their general characteristics: age, gender, ethnicity, language, culture; and also upon their specific individual needs and circumstances: whether they are being placed with siblings, behavioural issues, health needs, schooling, contact with parents, previous experience of separation etc.